Keats/tera2/README.md

 - [x] More fuzzing
 - [x] Add a Context object that holds values like the one in Tera
 - [x] Add an escape_html fn with benchmarks and a faster one featured gated
-- [ ] Add a Tera object that holds all the templates
+- [x] Add a Tera object that holds all the templates
-- [ ] Do the equivalent of `build_inheritance_chains` from v1.
+- [x] Do the equivalent of `build_inheritance_chains` from v1.
 Maybe create a new VerifiedTemplate or whatever?
-  - [ ] Investigate merging chunks for inheritance so we don't need to look at other templates during rendering
 - [ ] Implement basic VM without filters/functions/tests
+  - [ ] Port all the tests from Tera v1 + some more
   - [ ] Fix bytecode generation because it's likely wrong
   - [ ] Ensure that runtime errors point to the right thing
   - [ ] Finish VM without filters/functions
+- [ ] Parsing errors should report with the source context like Rust errors
-  - [ ] Fuzz rendering
+- [ ] Nice reporting with Ariadne (make it optional)
 - [ ] Design filters/functions/tests types
 - [ ] Implement basic builtin filters/functions/tests
 - [ ] Add filters/functions/tests to VM
 - [ ] Allow escape chars (eg \n) in strings concat, there was an issue about that in Zola
-- [ ] Nice reporting with Ariadne (make it optional)
 - [ ] Feature to load templates from a glob with optional dep
 - [ ] Add a way to add global variables to the Tera struct that are passed on every render
 - [ ] Shitload of tests